 This diverse campus spans 300 acres in the heart of Hattiesburg, Mississippi.
 More than 180 buildings dot a landscape that has been transformed into a pedestrian-friendly environment for students, employees and visitors.
 This campus is home to the sixth-oldest acceptance-based Honors College in the nation, a vibrant arts community that produces hundreds of events each year, and internationally-recognized researchers whose expertise ranges from polymer science and engineering to sports safety and security.

 Through its 52-acre beachfront campus in Long Beach, Mississippi, the University serves as the only four-year public institution located on the Mississippi Gulf Coast and offers bachelor’s, master’s and doctoral degrees in more than 50 distinct academic fields.
-The Gulf Park campus is also home to the state’s only film studies pathway and bachelor’s degree in ocean engineering.
+The Gulf Park campus is also home to the state’s only bachelor’s degree in ocean engineering and the only film studies pathway offered at a public institution in the state.

 The University’s Gulf Coast Research Laboratory (GCRL) occupies 275 acres at two sites in Ocean Springs, Mississippi.
 Research and academics at GCRL focus on coastal ecology, aquatic health, fisheries and fisheries ecology, marine aquaculture, and outreach and education through the Division of Coastal Sciences, the Center for Fisheries Research and Development, the Marine Education Center, and the Thad Cochran Marine Aquaculture Center.
 Gulf Coast Research Laboratory also homeports the vessels R/V Jim Franks, R/V Hermes, and the Miss Peetsy B.